MarcyLina/Grid-Practice/readme.md

 ![jiggy Will](https://media.giphy.com/media/kLM9I1g8jsiAM/giphy.gif)
 # Gettin' Griddy Wit' It
-- This is my take on a  mock-up to refresh my CSS grid knowledge, using a Wes Bos course online.
+Just refreshing my CSS grid knowledge, using a Wes Bos course online.
 If ya don't use it, ya lose it!

+### This Repo Contains:
+- Nested Grid Layout
+- Image gallery
+- Blog layout
+- Responsive sizing
+- Results of a spanning/placement quiz